Complete guidelines and instructions for preparing and submitting your manuscript to the Journal of Innovations in Engineering Education.

 For transparency, we encourage authors to submit an author statement file outlining their individual contributions to the paper using the relevant CRediT roles: Conceptualization; Data curation; Formal analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Roles/Writing - original draft; Writing - review & editing.
 Authorship statements should be formatted with the names of authors first and CRediT role(s) following.

-Upon acceptance of an article, the copyright for the published works remains in the JIEE, Thapathali Campus and the authors.
+Upon acceptance of an article, the copyright for the published works remains jointly with the JIEE, Thapathali Campus and the authors.

 Authors are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement, then this should be stated.